gonzaferreiro/SQL_practice_and_application/README.md

 # SQL_practice_and_application

-This repository contains two different notebooks with the objective of showing some basics skills in SQL:
+This repository contains two different notebooks with the objective of practicing some basics skills in SQL:

 * SQL with Pandas: in this notebook I'll show how to realize SQL queries using the sqlite3 library.
 Going from csv files, to creating a SQL Database, save the dataframes as SQL tables and finally query them.